-If your baby was born alive at any stage of pregnancy and then dies you will need to go to a Register Office and register the baby’s birth and death (if the birth has not already been registered.)
-The hospital are able to contact the Register Office and organise an appointment for you to register both events at the same time and within the following 5 days.
+If your baby was born alive and then dies you will need to go to a Register Office and register the baby’s birth and death (if the birth has not already been registered).
+The bereavement team at Princess Anne Hospital or Southampton General Hospital will be able to assist you in booking an appointment for you to register both events (if possible) at the same time and within the following five days.

-If the baby’s death has been reported to the Coroner, the process is slightly different.
-The hospital staff or the Coroner’s Officers will advise you.
+If the baby’s death has been reported to the coroner, the process is slightly different.
+The register office, bereavement team at the hospital or coroner’s office will be able to advise you.

 The Medical Examiner’s office (at the hospital) will ensure the Medical Certificate of Neonatal Death is scanned to the register office.
 The Registrar will keep the Medical Certificate and will give you a death certificate. (or birth and death certificate respectively).
 The registrar will issue the paperwork to allow the funeral to proceed and scan this directly to your chosen funeral directors or the hospital bereavement team.

 There is no charge for the registration, and you will receive one certificate free of charge for your baby/child.